 With a last worried glance in Molly’s direction, Sophie gathered up several champagne flutes and hurried out of the kitchen after her mother.

-Brian’s gaze dropped to roam over Molly’s silk dress.
+Brian’s gaze roamed over Molly’s silk dress.
 “You look beautiful, Molly.
 I’m glad you’re here.
 Coming home wouldn’t be the same without seeing you.”

-“She must have thought it would be easier on Abby to meet you here.”
+“Aunt Kath must have thought it would be easier for Abby to meet you here at the vicarage.”
 A small smile touched his lips.
 “Saves on gossip.”

-“Easier on Abby?
+“Easier for Abby?
 What about me, Brian?
 Or did I never matter?”

-“You’ll always matter, Molly.”
+“You’ll always matter.”
 He took a step towards her.